IETF-Hackathon/mDNSResponder/README.md

 There are other ways that automatic configuration can be performed, described in [Section 11 of RFC 6763](https://tools.ietf.org/html/rfc6763#section-11).

-On OpenWrt, the domain can be configured as follows:

-	uci set dhcp.isc_dhcpd.domain="service.home.arpa"
-	/etc/init.d/dhcpd restart

 If you are using the default configuration as we have described earlier, this will configure the correct domain; if you are using a different domain, that domain is